njoy/TNSFD/THERMR/incoherentElastic/incoherentElastic.rst

 .. math::
   \sigma^{inc.el.}(E)=\frac{\sigma_b}{2}~\left[\frac{1-\mathrm{e}^{-4WE}}{2WE}\right]

-along with the equi-probably cosines of that energy,
+along with the equi-probable cosines of that energy,

 .. math::
   \begin{align}